fvmformal/fvm/doc/sphinx/source/complexityreduction.rst

 option.
 There are several use cases:

 - Sometimes, we don't care about the data itself and only need to focus on the control logic.
-In this case, **blackboxing memory** is recommended to reduce state space.
+In this case, **blackboxing the memory** is recommended to reduce the state space.

 - If we want to verify data integrity but this is impractical due to memory size, we can check only a randomly selected memory location and **cutpoint